epeeme/EngardeParser/README.md

 ==========

-engardeParser extracts the results data from every conceivable version of engarde software HTML output and parses into a variety of formats.
+engardeParser extracts the results data from every conceivable version of the engarde software HTML output and parses into a variety of formats.

 Usage
 -----